What are cookies?

 Session cookies are temporary cookies which only exist during the time you use the website (or more strictly, until you close the browser after using the website).
 Session cookies help our websites remember what you chose on the previous page, avoiding the need to re-enter information.

 Persistent cookies stay on your device after you’ve visited our website.
-For example, if you tick the ‘Remember my ID’ box when you log onto Online Banking a persistent cookie will be used so that the site remembers your choice the next time you use it.
 Persistent cookies help us identify you as a unique visitor but don’t contain information that could be used to identify you to another person.

 The analytics services we use are: